-Examples of complex 3-D tungsten shapes formed by additive manufacturing techniques.
+Examples of complex 3-D printed tungsten prototypes formed by additive manufacturing techniques.

 In molecular radiotherapy (MRT) treatment of the thyroid, existing single photon emission computed tomography (SPECT) imaging systems are unable to accurately measure radiation absorbed by patients during and after treatment.
 As a consequence, only limited information regarding the success of radiotherapy treatment has been available.